 - Massage your leafy vegetables: If you love raw leafy vegetables, such as kale and Swiss chard, in salads or wraps, a good tip is to massage your vegetables beforehand to breakdown the chewy, fibrous leaves.
 This will help retain its crispiness and soften up the tender leaves for easy eating!

 - Get creative with cauliflower: Cauliflower can be used in many recipes, such as cauliflower pizza crust, cauliflower mash, or even riced cauliflower!
 A popular kid-friendly snack is crispy, cauliflower fritters!
 Dip cauliflower florets in a batter of egg, flour, milk, baking powder, salt, and pepper, and then bake them in the oven until brown and crispy.

-December marks the beginning of cold weather seasonal fruits and vegetables.
-If you’re looking to make the most out of your winter garden, UC Master Gardeners suggest planting cruciferous vegetables like, radishes, cabbage, Brussel sprouts, cauliflower, broccoli, kale, and chard, along with other leafy greens.
+Planting a winter vegetable garden can also be a fun outdoor family activity!
+If you’re looking to make the most out of your winter garden, UC Master Gardeners suggest planting cruciferous vegetables like radishes, cabbage, Brussel sprouts, cauliflower, broccoli, kale, and Swiss chard, along with other leafy greens.
 Cruciferous vegetables grow best once temperatures have reached below 70 degrees and generally are in season in California during the late fall and winter months.
 These plants are hearty and can handle the cold if planted prior to the first frost.